harshvardhaniimi/personal-website/content/blog/travels/2023-05-20-moab/index.Rmd

 Our penultimate day found us camping near Boise amidst flatlands where cows offered their own unique soundtrack to the starlit night.

 It was the clearest sky I've seen in my life.
-In India, I could see maybe a hundred at best.
+In India, I could maybe see a hundred stars at best.
 Now, I can literally see millions of them with my naked eye.
 It makes me appreciate the job of astronomers.
 It's seriously like finding a needle in a haystack --- tracking their movements, even identifying them.
 (To identify them, I use [SkyView Lite](https://apps.apple.com/us/app/skyview-lite/id413936865), a free app.)

 ## Day 10 - Wolf Creek Grand Finale